 What does the tour price include?

 There are MANY different variations of tours, and each one is a different animal.
 To find the exact details on any particular tour, you need to read the “What’s Included” and “What’s Not Included” section of each tour itinerary.
-In general, though, most Go Get Lost tours include all lodging, some or all meals, transportation during the tour, skilled and knowledgeable leaders (unless it’s a self-guided tour), most entry fees for sites, and anything else that’s noted in the tour itinerary.
+In general, though, most Go Get Lost tours include all lodging, some or all meals, transportation during the tour, skilled and knowledgeable leaders, most entry fees for sites, and anything else that’s noted in the tour itinerary.
 Usually you are on your own for international airfare, any extra beverages not provided by the tour leaders, personal expenses and the cost of transfers to and from tour starting and ending points, although on many tours we can book private arrival and departure transfers for you as well.

 What happens if I need to cancel my tour?